-- Routine road maintenance Our Water Source Operator has been conducting routine road system maintenance. - Cedar Creek Bridge Project (ON HOLD) - Staff and the City Forester, Ben Hayes, developed a concept plan for the replacement of the failing Cedar Creek road crossing within the City watershed.
-The concept plan included a new bridge crossing along the existing road alignment.
-Updated estimates for the construction increased dramatically (\$500,000 +/-) due to inflation, so this option has been taken off the table.
-The Oregon Department of Fish and Wildlife (ODFW) has also determined that the bridge project would not qualify for mitigation for the Spur 12 culvert project. - The City Forester is working with the Oregon Department of Forestry and ODFW on a new option for meeting our mitigation obligation, which will most likely include some form of culvert replacement project in our watershed. - Options for the road crossing and failing culvert problem are being investigated and may include a more cost-effective option of removing the creek crossing, restoring the streambed, and developing a simpler crossing at another location.
+- Routine road maintenance Our Water Source Operator has been conducting routine road system maintenance. - Cedar Creek Bridge Project (ON HOLD) - City staff and City Forester Ben Hayes developed a concept plan to replace the deteriorating Cedar Creek road crossing within the City's watershed.
+The plan proposed constructing a new bridge along the existing road alignment.
+However, updated construction cost estimates have increased significantly (approximately \$500,000) due to inflation.

+making this option financially unfeasible.
+Additionally, the Oregon Department of Fish and Wildlife (ODFW) determined that the bridge project would not qualify as mitigation for the Spur 12 culvert project.

+- The City Forester is now collaborating with the Oregon Department of Forestry and ODFW to explore a new strategy for fulfilling the City's mitigation obligations.
+This will likely involve a culvert replacement project elsewhere within the watershed. - Alternative solutions for addressing the failing culvert and road crossing are currently under review.
+These may include a more cost-effective approach, such as removing the existing crossing, restoring the natural streambed, and constructing a simpler crossing at a different location.